LevaniMesxia23/Node1/README.md

 Use starter code to start each section, and **final code to compare it with your own code whenever something doesn't work**!

-Plus, I made all the [course slides available for download](theory-lectures.pdf), to make it easier to follow along the theory videos.
+Plus, I made all the [course slides available for download](theory-lectures.pdf), to make it easier to follow along the theory videos...

 👇 **_Please read the following Frequently Asked Questions (FAQ) carefully before starting the course_** 👇